rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 A square is breezy IF AND ONLY IF a neighbor has a pit.
 ```

-> 💡 **Kid-Friendly:** The KB is like a rulebook + diary.
+> 💡 **Mind-Friendly:** The KB is like a rulebook + diary.
 The rules say "breeze means pit nearby."
 The diary says "I felt breeze at [2,1] but not at [1,1]."
 Combine them to figure out where the pits are!

 ---